 San Antonio Rear-End Accident Attorney

-Rear end collisions are the most common type of auto accident in Texas and nationwide.
+Rear-end accidents are the most common type of auto accident in San Antonio and nationwide.
 Although most of the accidents occur at low speeds, some rear-end collisions can be incredibly dangerous.
 Most wrecks are caused by distracted drivers, drivers who speed, tailgate, or a combination thereof.

 Whatever the cause or severity of your accident is, our firm may be able to assist.
 At Eric Ramos Law, PLLC, our San Antonio auto accident attorneys will thoroughly investigate your accident and fight to recover the maximum compensation you are entitled to.
 This may mean sending a subpoena (a formal legal request) for the cell phone records of the other driver, and if necessary, filing a lawsuit.
 The purpose of this is to find out if the other driver was using their phone or was otherwise distracted.
 While this isn’t absolutely necessary to make a rear-end collision case, it can definitely help in showing that the other driver was distracted and is likely at-fault.